changeworld/azure-docs.ja-jp/articles/connectors/connectors-create-api-twilio.md

 <properties
-pageTitle="ロジック アプリに Twilio コネクタを追加する | Microsoft Azure" description="Twilio コネクタと REST API パラメーターの概要" services=""
+pageTitle="Add the Twilio Connector in your Logic apps| Microsoft Azure" description="Overview of the Twilio Connector with REST API parameters" services=""
 documentationCenter=""
 authors="msftman"